zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

 ## Lab Overview

-This Lab will have you log into and Oracle Virtual Builder and build a simple web application that uses Business Objects and Charts.
+This Lab will have you log into Oracle Visual Builder and build a web application that uses Business Objects and Charts.

 ## Access Your Environment and Create a Web Application